 Jasmin Bhasin Apologises To Her Fans Who Were Disappointed With Her Stint In Naagin 4

 Ekta Kapoor's Naagin is Colors' biggest fiction franchise.
 The makers welcomed Jasmin Bhasin and Nia Sharma to the world of naagins and fans were quite happy with it.
-Many of the loved Jasmin aka Nayantara's performance.
+Many of them loved Jasmin aka Nayantara's performance.
 Unfortunately, the actress exited the show recently and fans were extremely disappointed with the maker's decision of bumping off her role from the show.
-Apparently, Jasmin knew that she won't be part of the show for a longer time.
+Apparently, Jasmin knew that she won't be a part of the show for a long time.
 The actress revealed that it wasn't easy for her to hide this fact from her fans.
 She also apologised to her fans who were disappointed with her stint on the supernatural show.

 Jasmin Bhasin Says…

 Jasmin was quote by Spotboye as saying, "It was very difficult.
 In fact, I would say it was the most challenging part to pretend that I am the Naagin not only on the show but in real life also.
-But think of it, I enjoyed doing that."
+But think of it, I enjoyed doing that." - (sic)

 ‘I Am Sorry If The Audience Got Disappointed’